 Established strawberry plants will produce runners which are baby strawberry plants towards the end of the growing season.
-Snip off runners from the mother plant and plant out anytime during May, June and July to give them enough time to get established.
+Snip off runners from the mother plant and plant out anytime during June/ July/August to give them enough time to get established.
 They need one season before they fruit.
 Make sure to remove any dead or damaged leaves from your runners before planting.

 - Plan your garden so your strawberry plants sit north to south, to allow for even ripening.

 - Prepare your strawberry patch by enriching the soil with Daltons Garden TimeTM Strawberry Mix.
 As a guide, try and work it into 1 ½ spade depth.